Pipeline YAML Reference#

 You can consider the prologue

-commands as a part of each one of the jobs
+commands as a part of each of the jobs

 the same task